 2005 November - Tight security in place for regional parliamentary elections regarded by Moscow as important for normalisation but by separatist forces as a charade.
 More than 50% of the seats are won by Kremlin-backed United Russia.

-2006 March - Ramzan Kadyrov becomes prime minister after Sergey Abramov resigns.
+2006 March - Ramzan Kadyrov - son of the late leader Akhmad Kadyrov - becomes prime minister after Sergey Abramov resigns.

 2006 June - Separatist leader Abdul-Khalim Saydullayev killed by government forces.
 He is succeeded by Doku Umarov.

-2006 July - Warlord Shamil Basayev is killed in neighbouring Ingushetia in what Russian forces say was a special operation but Chechen rebels say was an accidental explosion.
+2006 July - Warlord Shamil Basayev is killed in neighbouring Ingushetia.

-2009 April - Russia declares the nearly decade-old "counterterrorism operation" against separatist rebels to be over, a month after President Medvedev said life in the republic had "normalised to a large degree".
+2009 April - Russia declares the nearly decade-old operation against rebels to be over, a month after President Medvedev said life in the republic had "normalised to a large degree".

 2009 July - Russian human rights activist Natalia Estemirova, who had been investigating alleged abuses by government-backed militias in Chechnya, is abducted and killed.